tungchiahui/UDB-TEST/README.md

 8. Date: 2024-08-10
 9. Future Features:
     1. Add the Transmit function;
-    2. Improve the way nested classes in UDB access other nested classes in UDB.
+    2. Improve the way nested classes in UDB access other nested classes in UDB;
+    3. Add DMA;